CESARAAH/decision-intelligence-ecommerce/README.md

 - Business-oriented KPIs

 # Executive Dashboard Vision

-The dasrhboard is designed for business leaders, not only analysts.
+The dashboard is designed for business leaders, not only analysts.

 The objective is to support:
 - strategic prioritization